 The Official Wind Direction, in relation to the judges (i.e., right to left or left to right), will be determined by the Chief Judge.
-In turn, the Official Wind Direction determines whether Form B or C will be used for judging the flight.
+In turn, the Official Wind Direction determines whether Form B (wind from the right) or C (wind from the left) will be used for judging the flight.
 If the Official Wind Direction must be changed during the flight program, then a fifteen (15) minute notice must be given to all remaining competitors.